ROCm/rocprofiler-sdk/README.md

 - Timestamps in PC sampling records might not be 100% accurate.

 - Using PC sampling on multi-threaded applications might fail with `HSA_STATUS_ERROR_EXCEPTION`.Furthermore, if three or more threads launch operations to the same agent, and if PC sampling is enabled, the `HSA_STATUS_ERROR_EXCEPTION` might appear.

+> [!WARNING]
+> The latest mainline version of AQLprofile can be found at [https://repo.radeon.com/rocm/misc/aqlprofile/](https://repo.radeon.com/rocm/misc/aqlprofile/).
+However, it's important to note that updates to the public AQLProfile may not occur as frequently as updates to the rocprofiler-sdk.
+This discrepancy could lead to a potential mismatch between the AQLprofile binary and the rocprofiler-sdk source.